threefeetdeep/ReinforcementPong/README.md

 this, but it is not in general the best behaviour.

 ## Future Improvements
-Some of thie thing that would be good to add to the game:
+It would be good to add to the game:

 * Abililty to change the state-action model (e.g. from neural network to SVM or decision tree) before training the agent
 * Use regularizatio to prevent overfitting